ROCm/rmm-rocm/README.md

 ## `cuda_stream_view` and `cuda_stream`

-`rmm::cuda_stream_view` is a simple non-owning wrapper around a CUDA `cudaStream_t`.
-This wrapper's purpose is to provide strong type safety for stream types. (`cudaStream_t` is an alias for a pointer, which can lead to ambiguity in APIs when it is assigned `0`.)
+`rmm::cuda_stream_view` is a simple non-owning wrapper around a `hipStream_t`.
+This wrapper's purpose is to provide strong type safety for stream types. (`hipStream_t` is an alias for a pointer, which can lead to ambiguity in APIs when it is assigned `0`.)
 All RMM stream-ordered APIs take a `rmm::cuda_stream_view` argument.

-`rmm::cuda_stream` is a simple owning wrapper around a CUDA `cudaStream_t`.
-This class provides RAII semantics (constructor creates the CUDA stream, destructor destroys it).
-An `rmm::cuda_stream` can never represent the CUDA default stream or per-thread default stream; it only ever represents a single non-default stream. `rmm::cuda_stream` cannot be copied, but can be moved.
+`rmm::cuda_stream` is a simple owning wrapper around a `hipStream_t`.
+This class provides RAII semantics (constructor creates the stream, destructor destroys it).
+An `rmm::cuda_stream` can never represent the default stream or per-thread default stream; it only ever represents a single non-default stream. `rmm::cuda_stream` cannot be copied, but can be moved.

 ## `cuda_stream_pool`

-`rmm::cuda_stream_pool` provides fast access to a pool of CUDA streams.
+`rmm::cuda_stream_pool` provides fast access to a pool of streams.
 This class can be used to create a set of `cuda_stream` objects whose lifetime is equal to the `cuda_stream_pool`.
 Using the stream pool can be faster than creating the streams on the fly.
 The size of the pool is configurable.
-Depending on this size, multiple calls to `cuda_stream_pool::get_stream()` may return instances of `rmm::cuda_stream_view` that represent identical CUDA streams.
+Depending on this size, multiple calls to `cuda_stream_pool::get_stream()` may return instances of `rmm::cuda_stream_view` that represent identical streams.

 ### Thread Safety